$20 eGift Card off your first purchase with Chewy at $49 with code “WELCOME” CLICK HERE

 Our domestic cats may do this as well.

-Some cats may also bury their food as a way to hide it from other cats in a multi-cat household.
 Other cats may simply eat their food immediately or leave it out in the open without any attempt to bury it.

-Burying food is not a universal behavior among all cats. it can vary depending on the individual cat and its environment.
+Burying food is not a universal behavior among all cats.

 Are There Concerns Around A Cat that wants to bury his food?

-Cats that bury food may be showing signs of anxiety or stress, and could even lead to food-related aggression or other behavioral issues.
+Cats that bury food may be showing signs of anxiety or stress, and could even lead to food related aggression or other behavioral issues.

 Consult with a veterinarian or animal behaviorist if you notice your cat exhibiting unusual behavior around their food.